-1. Warm- Up:

-- a.
-Have the students describe what characteristics they feel a "typical" Iditarod musher has.
+- 1. Warm-Up: (Note If you have been discussing the Iditarod all year long, the results of this warm-up may be skewed.
+I have resorted to doing this on the first or second day of school and then revisiting it to remind them of their first impressions for this warm-up.) - Have the students describe what characteristics they feel a "typical" Iditarod musher has.
 Are they male or female?
 How much experience do they have?
-Where do they come from? - b.
-Have students share their thoughts.
-Explain that for the next few days, they are going to be discovering "Who Runs the Iditarod," make some predictions about the winner, and ultimately choose a musher to track during the race. - c.
-The teacher can collect the entries and enter use them to create a Wordle at http://www.wordle.net/ that describes what the students think about Iditarod Mushers.
-(I have repeated this activity at the end of the race and compared the two Wordles the students' opinions can really change!) - 2.
-Divide class into 3 groups:
+Where do they come from? - Have students share their thoughts.
+Explain that for the next few days, they are going to be discovering "Who Runs the Iditarod", make some predictions about the winner, and ultimately choose a musher to track during the race.

+The teacher can collect the entries and enter them to create a word cloud ( Use Wordart.com, WordClouds.com, or WordItOut) that describes what the students think about Iditarod mushers.(I have repeated this activity at the end of the race and compared the two word clouds -the students' opinions can really change!)

-Experience: rookie vs. veteran Gender: male vs. female
+2. Divide class into 2 groups. experience: rookie vs. veteran gender: male vs. female residency: Alaska vs. all other states

-Residency: Alaska vs. Lower 48 vs. Foreign

-Have each group sort through the current musher data to find the number of mushers who meet each of their characteristics.
+- Have each group sort through the current musher data to find the number of mushers who meet each of their characteristics.
 They should record their data in a t-chart on their worksheets.
-One way that works well is for one partner to read the characteristic (male, male, male, female, etc.) as the other partner records the tallies.

-3. Create Circle Graph:
+One way that works well is for one partner to read the characteristic (male, male, male, female, etc.) as the other partner records the tallies. - 3.
+Create Circle Graph:

-Have each group create a circle for their own criteria using this site: http://nces.ed.gov/nceskids/createagraph/ Note: students can save, email, or print from this site - teacher will need to demonstrate program prior to students working independently
+Have each group create a circle for their own criteria using this site: http://nces.ed.gov/nceskids/createagraph/

+Note: students can save, email, or print from this site: a teacher will need to demonstrate program prior to students working independently